 How to start a pound shop

-How a discount store could soon have you coining it in
+Our step-by-step business guide to help you launch a discount store that will have you coining it in on the profits

 Choosing the right products to sell in your shop is one of the trickiest skills any shopowner has to master but for a pound shop owner it’s made somewhat simpler by the fact you only have to focus on goods which you can afford to sell for a £1.